-The Referee lights at a powerlifting need to be three things....
+The Referee lights at a powerlifting meet need to be three things....
 Reliable, Reliable, and RELIABLE!

 As an IPF Referee for 20+ years, I've seen lot of light systems.
 Wireless is very hot these days, great idea, but I have yet to see one that works instantly, every time.
 Line of sight problems, switch batteries go dead, whatever.
 Fancy systems from the IPF also, using software and a computer screen to show the "lights".
 Great, until it stopped working.
 Not to mention the 900 Euro price.